 Always treat the HDSL pair as if it were live with high voltage present.
-Use caution when installing an HDSL pair that is already connected to a COLU, because dangerous voltages are present on the HDSL pair.
-The COLU, unless previously disabled by means of craft provisioning, periodically attempts to power up the RLU by applying ± 100 V dc with respect to ground to the HDSL pair.
+When installing an HDSL pair that is already connected to a COLU, caution must be used because dangerous voltages are present on the HDSL pair.
+The COLU, unless previously disabled by means of craft provisioning, periodically attempts to power-up the RLU by applying \pm 100 V dc with respect to ground to the HDSL pair.
 The COLU also initiates a start-up after a momentary short has been applied to the HDSL pair.
 The COLU responds with start-up voltage three seconds after removal of the short.